ndbucksmith/ClimateSensitivity/README.md

 Using surface station data to measure climate sensitivity.

 We will stipulate as uncontroversial facts that increased carbon dioxide in the atmosphere has a warming effect on the earths surface.
 That effect is  proportional to the logarithm of any concentraion change over any period such that a doubling of CO2 adds 3.7 watts per meter squared of radiation downward to the earths surface.
-The resulting formula maybe expressed as
+The resulting formula is

 Power = 5.35 ln(c/C0) in watts per meter squared